pngwn/MDsveX/README.md

 <Counter count="{_fm.number}" />
 ````

-### Curlywurly be gone!
+### Escaped Curlywurlies

-Curlywurlies (`{` and `}`) are pretty special in Svelte components but this might be annoying when you're writing code snippets in fenced code blocks, so MDSveX escapes them cos it's nice like that:
+Curlywurlies (`{` and `}`) are pretty special in Svelte components but this might be annoying when you're writing code snippets in fenced code blocks, so MDSveX escapes any curlywurlies non-executable in fenced code blocks:

-The below is perfectly safe: the curlywurlies, which would normally cause some kind of difficulty, are escaped and should not bother you.
+The below is perfectly safe: the curlywurlies, which would normally cause issues, are escaped and should not bother you.

 ````jsx
 ```js